Example: [Collected via e-mail, August 2010]

 Now I know why they call you the arithmetic man.
 You add partisanship, subtract pleasure, divide attention, and multiply ignorance.

-Reid is so physically unimposing, he makes Pee Wee Herman look like Mr. T.
+Reid is so physically unimposing, he makes Pee Wee Herman look like

 And Reid's so dumb, he makes Speaker Pelosi look like an intellectual.